keigoi/kmclib/artifact.md

 ```
 dune exec test/paper/test.exe
 ```
+__Note__: Do not get confused by the .exe extension.
+This is not the Windows executable.
+It is a dune convention.
+The file calc.exe does not exist in /examples/mpst but lies inside the build folder.

 Observe the reported result.
 The program prints the fibonacci number for 41 and 42.
 ```